 As with any professional activity, meetings and events of the Economics Conference are of different kinds.
 All are open to Economics Conference colleagues, some only to members of the School of Spiritual Science in general.
 Others are extended to include members of the Anthroposophical Society.
 Some are for the public at large.

 The work of the Economics Conference is conducted by its colleagues on their individual responsibility.
 Its activities are intended as contributions to public debate.
 Insofar as possible, they are aimed at a lay understanding, although obviously there will also be activities that are confined to professionals in these fields, as also events that only concern those responsible for carrying its work.
-The views of participants are their own; the Conference itself does not have a view.